Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Low Back Pain Study

-Review focusing on web-based and mobile self-management programmes for chronic low back pain found clinically important effects on both pain relief and improved functional disability, even at short-term follow-ups
+A recent review focusing on web-based and mobile self-management programmes for chronic low back pain found clinically important effects on both pain relief and improved functional disability, even at short-term follow-ups.
+This study emphasized the accessibility and flexibility these digital tools offer, allowing patients to manage their condition at their own pace and convenience.

 3